 NUR Energy has been working with concentrated solar with their most recent large scale installations in Tunisia as they have developed the world’s first CSP solar export project between North Africa and Europe.
 It is located in the Sahara desert and has a solar radiation level of 2500 kWh/m2 annually.

-Sill, concentrated solar can be achieved with materials as low tech mylar sheets that are pulled into parabolic solar lens concentrators with vacuums layered into garbage can tops and then creating a vacuum, to create the parabolic.
+Sill, concentrated solar can be achieved with materials as low tech mylar sheets that are pulled into parabolic solar lens concentrators with vacuums layered into the garbage can tops and then creating a vacuum, to create the parabolic.
 What is important here, is the knowledge… and ElectrOasis will be the repository for that knowledge, for how to grow food and excel, given the natural resources properly funneled through advanced technologies and methodologies to allow successful implementation of these integrated systems.

-For this proposal we have selected a solar concentrator that will be manufactured out of polished aluminum, for durability.
+For this proposal, we have selected a solar concentrator that will be manufactured out of polished aluminum, for durability.

 What is important here is that the solutions and integration of these technologies are scalable.
-More or less advanced manifestations of the ideas are possible given the desire for generation of power, collection of water and growing of food.
+More or less advanced manifestations of the ideas are possible given the desire for a generation of power, a collection of water and growing of food.